Skip to content

 Four dimensions.
 One score.

-Your session is scored across four dimensions.
+GoShip MCP observes your workflow (not your code) and scores across four dimensions: AI Fluency, Output Quality, Judgment, and Speed.
 Each one measures something different about how you work with AI — not just the output, but the process.

 86